davet2001/home-assistant-addons/mitmproxy/DOCS.md

 # Web UI

-To access the web ui of mitmproxy, click 'open web UI' from the addon info page.
+To access the user interface of mitmproxy, click 'open web UI' from the addon info page.
+This connects to the 'mitmweb' service running within the addon.

 # Configuration